SummerSlam (2010)

 The 2010 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the 23rd annual SummerSlam and took place on August 15, 2010, at Staples Center in Los Angeles, California for the second consecutive year, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+It was the 23rd annual SummerSlam and took place on August 15, 2010, at the Staples Center in Los Angeles, California, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+This was the second of six consecutive SummerSlam events to take place at the arena.

 Six matches were contested at the event.
-The main events of the evening included: Team WWE defeating The Nexus in a 7-on-7 elimination tag team match, Randy Orton defeating Sheamus via disqualification for the WWE Championship even though Sheamus retained the title, Melina winning the Divas Championship against Alicia Fox, Kane retaining the World Heavyweight Championship against Rey Mysterio.
-Other matches featured on the show were WWE Intercontinental Champion Dolph Ziggler versus Kofi Kingston, but ended in a no contest while Big Show defeated The Straight Edge Society (CM Punk, Joey Mercury and Luke Gallows) in a three-on-one handicap match.
+The main events of the evening included: Team WWE defeating The Nexus in a 7-on-7 elimination tag team match, Randy Orton defeating Sheamus via disqualification for Raw's WWE Championship but Sheamus retained as titles do not change hands by disqualification unless stipulated, Melina winning Raw's Divas Championship against Alicia Fox, and Kane retaining SmackDown's World Heavyweight Championship against Rey Mysterio.
+Other matches featured on the show were SmackDown's Intercontinental Champion Dolph Ziggler versus Kofi Kingston, but it ended in a no contest, while Big Show defeated The Straight Edge Society (CM Punk, Joey Mercury and Luke Gallows) in a three-on-one handicap match.

 SummerSlam received 350,000 pay-per-view buys, a decrease on the 369,000 buys garnered by the 2009 event.
+This was WWE's final PPV event held before the original World Tag Team Championship was deactivated the following night on Raw in favor of the WWE Tag Team Championship, which became available to both brands; since WrestleMania 25 in April 2009, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the final SummerSlam held before the original WWE Women's Championship was deactivated in September in favor of the WWE Divas Championship, which also became available to both brands.

 Production

 Background

-The event was held at the Staples Center in Los Angeles, California.
+The 23rd annual SummerSlam was the second of six consecutive years for the event to be held at the Staples Center in Los Angeles, California.

-SummerSlam is an annual pay-per-view (PPV) produced every August by World Wrestling Entertainment (WWE) since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by World Wrestling Entertainment (WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2010 event was the 23rd SummerSlam and was scheduled to be held on August 15, 2010, at Staples Center in Los Angeles, California for the second consecutive year.
+The 23rd SummerSlam was scheduled to be held on August 15, 2010, at Staples Center in Los Angeles, California for the second consecutive year.
 It featured wrestlers from the Raw and SmackDown brands.

 Much like the previous year's SummerSlam, WWE promoted the event with its SummerSlam Axxess fan convention.
 The convention was held at the Nokia Plaza in L.A.
-Live from August 14 to 15.
-THQ revealed further details of the latest installment of their WWE SmackDown series, WWE SmackDown vs. Raw 2011.
+Live on August 14 and 15.
+THQ revealed further details of the WWE SmackDown vs. Raw 2011 video game.